 “The bacon butter tart has become a staple — it’s that salty crunch in the bottom,” says Anna.
 “I’m seeing more with chocolate melted into the syrupy filling.
 You could even put in marshmallows and chocolate chips for an s’mores butter tart!”

-“While you may not change the butter tart, you can integrate those flavours and textures elsewhere,” says Chef Anna.
-“For my new cookbook, I want to do a butter tart swirl cheesecake that has that the same pastry crunch, butteriness, and drifty caramel swirl.”
+“While you may not change the butter tart, you can integrate those flavours and textures elsewhere,” says Anna.
+“For my new cookbook, I want to do a butter tart swirl cheesecake that has that the same pastry crunch, butteriness and drifty caramel swirl.”

-It’s worth taking a tantalizing tart trip across Canada to try all the variations and recipes, with Chef Anna naming Niagara’s 13th Street Winery and The Pie Plate Bakery & Café as being among the best.
-If you’re feeling adventurous at home, try mastering Chef Anna’s Pecan Butter Tarts or her swoon-worthy Butter Tart Coffee Cake.
+It’s worth taking a tantalizing tart trip across Canada to try all the variations and recipes, with Anna naming Niagara’s 13th Street Winery and The Pie Plate Bakery & Café as being among the best.
+If you’re feeling adventurous at home, try mastering Anna’s Pecan Butter Tarts.
 For holiday entertaining, you could even build a butter tart buffet that will entice guests to the table.